The Right Cut Level: Everything You Need to Know

 About the Author

-Robert Kaiser is the Founder and CEO of CutPRO Cut Resistant Clothing.
-Robert is extremely passionate about personal safety and relentlessly campaigns for implementing all realistic and available measures to further improve the safety of workers.
-He is also author of the book NEVER A VICTIM – The Definitive Guide to Women’s Safety, the result of over three decades of dedicated research and experience in understanding both physical and sexual violence against women.
+The company’s Founder and CEO Robert Kaiser is an expert in women’s personal safety and author of the book NEVER A VICTIM – The Definitive Guide to Women’s Safety, the result of over three decades of dedicated research and experience in understanding both physical and sexual violence against women.
 This indispensable resource will empower all female readers with the knowledge and confidence to trust in their instincts and innate ability to protect themselves.
-With over 480 pages and over 107,000 words, this is a truly comprehensive book on the important subject of women’s safety.
+With 514 pages and over 111,000 words, this is a truly comprehensive book on this important subject, and arguably a respectable answer to the question: What is the best book on women’s safety?
+Robert is also author of several relevant articles such as Best Essential Travel Safety Tips for Women Travelling Solo

 Leave a message